Inverse Design of Three-Dimensional Microwave Cavities for Optimizing Electromagnetic Helicity: Conclusion

 \section{Conclusion}

-In this work, we demonstrated that a machine-learning-driven inverse design framework provides a systematic route to engineering microwave cavity resonators with large electromagnetic helicity, $|\mathscr{H}_i|$, surpassing the performance of previously studied heuristically designed twisted cavities with $D_3$ symmetry~\cite{paterson2025electromagnetic,Bourhill_twisted_anyon_cavity_2023,paterson2025dynamicallytuneablehelicitytwisted,paterson_Berry}.
+In this work, we demonstrated that an inverse-design framework provides a systematic route to engineering microwave cavity resonators with large electromagnetic helicity, $|\mathscr{H}_i|$, surpassing the performance of previously studied heuristically designed twisted cavities with $D_3$ symmetry~\cite{paterson2025electromagnetic,Bourhill_twisted_anyon_cavity_2023,paterson2025dynamicallytuneablehelicitytwisted,paterson_Berry}.
 By formulating $|\mathscr{H}_i|$ maximisation as a boundary-shape optimisation problem and exploring the resulting design space using gradient-free optimisation strategies, the framework enables efficient exploration of complex, high-dimensional boundary parameter spaces.
 Unlike conventional heuristic design approaches, which rely on physical intuition and incremental geometric modification, this approach systematically uncovers resonator geometries composed of smooth, edge-free components that support strongly helical modes.

 The 3D microwave resonators obtained via inverse design not only achieve higher $|\mathscr{H}_i|$ than hand-crafted resonators, but also exhibit improved surface-loss performance and strong robustness to realistic geometric perturbations, maintaining resilience to fabrication-induced imperfections such as those introduced by additive manufacturing.
 In contrast to most inverse design efforts in photonics that focus on quasi-2D structures, our framework operates on fully 3D metallic microwave cavities that are compatible with additive fabrication techniques.